Stregsystem TUI Written in gnuCOBOL

 Documentation

 Documentation exists yes.
-It is very much from another era compared with the documentation of languages, tools, and frameworks I usually have worked with.
-There are gnuCOBOL programmers' guides, quick references, sample programmes, GNU info files (something I've never seen before), grammar documentation, etc.
+It is very much from another era compared with the documentation of languages, tools, and frameworks I usually work with.
+There are gnuCOBOL programmers' guides, quick references, sample programmes, GNU info files (something I've never seen before), grammar documentation, and more.

 Unimplemented Functions!